thenexthub/Codira/docs/Modules.md

 > *Note:* This is describing the feature that eventually became "bridging headers" for app targets.

-### Accessing Swift declarations from Objective-C
+### Accessing Codira declarations from Objective-C

-> *Warning: This never actually happened; instead, we went with "generated headers" output by the Swift compiler.
+> *Warning: This never actually happened; instead, we went with "generated headers" output by the Codira compiler.

-Using the new `@import` syntax, Objective-C translation units can import Swift modules as well.
-Swift declarations will be mirrored into Objective-C and can be called natively, just as Objective-C declarations are mirrored into Swift for Clang modules[^clang-module].
+Using the new `@import` syntax, Objective-C translation units can import Codira modules as well.
+Codira declarations will be mirrored into Objective-C and can be called natively, just as Objective-C declarations are mirrored into Codira for Clang modules[^clang-module].
 In this case, only the declarations compatible with Objective-C will be visible.

 > TODO: We need to actually do this, but it requires working on a branch of Clang, so we're pushing it back in the schedule as far as possible.
-The workaround is to manually write header files for imported Swift classes.
+The workaround is to manually write header files for imported Codira classes.

-> TODO: Importing Swift sources from within the same target is a goal, but there are many difficulties.
+> TODO: Importing Codira sources from within the same target is a goal, but there are many difficulties.
 How do you name a file to be imported?
 What if the file itself depends on another Objective-C header?
 What if there's a mutual dependency across the language boundary?
-(That's a problem in both directions, since both Clang modules and Swift modules are only supposed to be exposed once they've been type-checked.)
+(That's a problem in both directions, since both Clang modules and Codira modules are only supposed to be exposed once they've been type-checked.)

 [^1]: Specifically, code marked with the ``@_transparent`` attribute is